0xh3xa/algorithms/README.md

 `Note` Good practice to use abstraction between the outside world and internal implementation, In java we will use interface

 ## Stack
+- `LIFO` (last in first out), useful in many applications
+- Operation: push, pop, size, isEmpty
-`LIFO` (last in first out), useful in many applications There are two implementation of stack using `Linkedlist` and `Array` , And there is trad offs between two of them
+- There are two implementation of stack using `Linkedlist` and `Array`
+- Difference between LinkedList and Array implementations

 1. Linkedlist: Use extra space for dealing with links
 2. Array: resize/shrink the array takes some time